-ERLAND: No, I knew neither of them.
-I actually met them through the Program.
-Ten years after I first applied to the Academy I was still living off occasional random gig - much to my mother’s dismay.
-Then one day my eyes almost popped out of my head, as I received a gig through the Program that offered acting jobs at 200 credits per hour!
+ERLAND: No, I didn't know either of them actually.
+Just met them through the Program.
+A decade after I first applied to the Academy I was still living off the occasional random gig.
+And then one day I received a gig through the Program that offered acting jobs at 200 credits per hour!

 DR. BECK: Was there anything else about the gig that grabbed your attention?

-ERLAND: Actually, there were two things.
+ERLAND: Two things.
 The first was its duration - it was set at 20 years.

 DR. BECK: 20 years!

-ERLAND: Stranger still, the person who was offering the gig was anonymous.
+ERLAND: And that wasn’t even the strangest part.
+The person offering the gig - completely anonymous.

 DR. BECK: What was written under the description?

 ERLAND: It mentioned a single mother with a girl in need of a male role model.
 The job consisted of spending a minimum of 16 hours monthly with the child one-on-one.
-Also said the role would come with helpful scripts at the beginning but would require a lot of improv later on.
-It explicitly stated that the gig does not involve any home rearing or primary parenting activities - these would be performed by the child’s mother.
+Also said the role would come with helpful scripts at the beginning but would require a lot more improv later on.
 There was no other contact information, so I had to walk over to the house and introduce myself.
 Felt like auditioning all over again!

 DR. BECK: So was that the purpose of this last requirement - you had to face other actors for the role?

-ERLAND: Not at all.
+ERLAND: No, not at all.
 As it turned out, I was the only one who was offered the gig - not even Luna’s mother knew about it!